py-smart-gardena/py-smart-gardena/README.md

 Commands :
-* **water_control.open_valve()** : Asks the water control to open the valve for X minutes (default duration si 30 minutes)
+* **water_control.open_valve()** : Asks the water control to open the valve for X minutes (default duration is 30 minutes)
-* **water_control.close_valve()** : Asks the water control to close the valve, apprently only when ithas been opened manually
+* **water_control.close_valve()** : Asks the water control to close the valve( it seems to only work when the valve has been manually opened)

 ### Sample script

 Here is a sample script listing all available functionnalities for fast reference.
-Commands have been commented to avoid unintentional commands.
+Commands have been commented to avoid unintentional triggers.

 ```python
 from gardena.smart_system import SmartSystem